followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/DOMComponent/3 Methods/getInstance(element).md

 ===================================================================

 <!--shortDescription-->
-Gets the widget's instance using a DOM element.
+Gets the instance of a widget found using its DOM node.
 <!--/shortDescription-->

 <!--paramName1-->element<!--/paramName1-->
 <!--paramType1-->Node|jQuery<!--/paramType1-->
 <!--paramDescription1-->
-An element containing the widget.
+The widget's container.
 <!--/paramDescription1-->

 <!--returnType-->DOMComponent<!--/returnType-->